Starbucks Labor Drink: Safe or Just Social Media Hype?

 Raspberry leaf in general may not be safe for you if you’ve also had a premature labor in the past, strong Braxton Hicks contractions, you’re carrying multiple babies, you have preeclampsia, or you’ve had a c-section before.

+Best bet?
 Check in with your doc, or consider avoiding it completely due to there being too many unknowns around the ingredients. 🩺

-🔍 Read More: 13 Natural Ways to Induce Labor
+🔍 Read more: 13 Natural Ways to Induce Labor

 What can you get at Starbucks when pregnant?

+So, what can you get at Starbucks when you’re carrying your little babe?
 Sorry to tell you, mamas-to-be, but best to stay away from anything too caffeinated. 🙅♀️

 The daily recommended dose is no more than 200mg, so as long as your drink comes in that range, you should be all good.
 [9]